Teens Sleeping Too Much, Or Not Enough? Parents Can Help

 The average American teenager gets seven hours of sleep a night, wedging it in between homework, outside activities, dinner and maybe a job.
 But research suggests teens need more like nine hours.

-Unfortunately, even their bodies work against them, says Mary Carskadon, a long-time sleep researcher and professor of psychiatry and human behavior at Brown University.
+Unfortunately, even their bodies work against them, says Mary Carskadon, a longtime sleep researcher and professor of psychiatry and human behavior at Brown University.
 As children grow into the middle and teen years, they are naturally inclined to go to bed later and sleep later in the morning.
 But an early school start time doesn't allow it.

 "If kids' body clocks are shifting later and the school is starting earlier, there's no time left to recover," Carskadon says.

-Note: An earlier version of this story incorrectly said the California legislation on school start times was awaiting the governor's signature.
-Gov. Jerry Brown vetoed the bill on Thursday.